Dilirion/calculator/README.md

 # calculator

-Training app with vuex, which filtrs and representing the data accordingly some user options
+Training app with vuex, which filtrs and represents the data accordingly some user options